kingparra/hpfp/05_-_types/notes.rst

 5.6 Type inference
 ------------------
+Type inference is a compiler feature that allows it to infer types without requiring the programmer to write them explicitly every time.

-Haskell's type inference is built on an extended version of the Damas-Hindly-Milner type system.
+Haskells type inference is built on an extended version of the Damas-Hindly-Milner type system.

+This particular system enables *global type inference* -- where no type annotations are required at all.

+In other languages, inference may be local to function bodies (*local type inference*, such as in Rust), or even only inferred when you explicitly request it with a keyword, like ``auto`` in C++ (weird, right?).

 Haskell will infer the most generally applicable (polymorphic) type that is still correct.

 Well, most of the time.
-The monomorphism restriction is a counter-intuitive rule in Haskell's type inference implementation - If you forget to provide a type signature, sometimes this rule will fill the free type variables with specific types using "type defaulting" rules.
+The monomorphism restriction is a counter-intuitive rule in Haskells type inference implementation - If you forget to provide a type signature, sometimes this rule will fill the free type variables with specific types using "type defaulting" rules.